softwaremill/supler/README.md

 The resulting JSON can be then sent to the client.
 Supler uses the Scala-standard [json4s](https://github.com/json4s/json4s) to generate the JSON.

+The JSON contains both the form structure and the form values.
+It is a custom format, however it's very easy to understand, and self-explanatory; the fields in the JSON correspond closely to the DSL-based definition.

 ### Applying values and validating

 After receiving a JSON representing an updated state, the form can be used to apply the values